 - No large dogs in the small dog area; no small dogs in the large dog area.

-- Smoking and eating are not allowed within the fenced dog park area.
+- Food and alcoholic beverages are not allowed within the fenced dog park area except for events approved through a dog park permit.

 - Owners must repair holes or disturbed areas created by their dogs.

-- Dog Park users must immediately leave the fenced dog park area when requested to do so by park or law enforcement personnel.
+- Dog Park users must immediately leave the fenced dog park area when requested to do so by Durham Parks and Recreation Staff or law enforcement personnel.

-- Professional dog trainers may not use the park to conduct their business unless they have reserved an area through DPR.
+- Professional dog trainers may not use the park to conduct their business.

 - Bicycles, rollerblades, skates, skateboards, and strollers are prohibited within the fenced dog park area.

-- All Durham County and North Carolina animal ordinances apply within the Dog Park
+- All Durham County and North Carolina ordinances apply within the Dog Park.

 Dog Park Project Updates